ca4ti/DragonProbe/README.md

         separate mode that temporarily disables all other IO protocols
 - [x] UART with CTS/RTS flow control
   - [x] Needs configurable stuff as well, as some UART interfaces won't use this.
+  - [ ] Second UART port for when stdio UART is disabled?
 - [x] Debug interface to send printf stuff directly to USB, instead of having
 -     to use the UART interface as a loopback thing.
 - [ ] I2C support by emulating the I2C Tiny USB